AppleWin/AppleWin/source/frontends/sdl/README.md

 Channels: 2, buffer: 45000, SDL: 65536, queue: 0.63 s
 ```
 (1) is the speaker, (2) the Mockingboard.

-Speech / phonemes are known to hang the emulator.

 ## Speed diagnostic